The Terrible Legacy of Danvers State Hospital

 H.P.
 Lovecraft was said to have drawn inspiration for his Arkham Sanitarium from Danvers.
 While not overtly mentioned by the creators of American Horror Story, the Asylum season draws clear parallels and their new show, Ratched, also bears similarities (particularly in the lobotomy experiments).

-Danvers State Hospital and similar psychiatric institutions have dark histories that provide horror writers with ample, to-terrible-to-be-true content for their creative works.
+Danvers State Hospital and similar psychiatric institutions have dark histories that provide horror writers with ample, too-terrible-to-be-true content for their creative works.
 And admittedly, the events that went on in those institutions do make for great horror.
 I suspect the draw is rooted in the unbelievability of what went on in those places.
 In the day of mental health advocacy and emphasis on regulated, safe treatment, it’s hard to fathom the awful things mentally ill patients endured back then.

 But in a broader view of history Danvers State Hospital, ice pick lobotomies, abusive psychiatric professionals, and the rest of the events that inspired Lovecraft and American Horror Story only stopped a few decades ago.
 The Americans with Disabilities Act, which played a major role in preventing discrimination against mentally ill and mentally handicapped individuals, was only enacted in 1990.
 And even now, people with disabilities are still frequently abused and taken advantage of.